-Species: The flesh-footed shearwater (Ardenna carneipes) is from the same family eastern parts south of Alaska.
+Species: The flesh-footed shearwater (Ardenna carneipes) is from the same family (Procellariidae) as northern fulmars.
+Distribution: Large parts of the Indian Ocean, western parts of the Pacific Ocean, some eastern parts south of Alaska.
 It breeds in colonies in two distinct areas, one in the southwest Pacific and one on islands along Western Australia and extending to Saint Paul Island in the southern Indian Ocean.
+Food: Fish and squid, but not well-studied; mostly at the sea surface or during short dives.
+Conservation status: Near threatened.